 Please refer to Locking and Isolation for more details.

 Using a single instance of ArangoDB, multi-document / multi-collection queries are guaranteed to be fully ACID.
 This is more than many other NoSQL database systems support.
 In cluster mode, single-document operations are also fully ACID.
 Multi-document / multi-collection queries in a cluster are not ACID, which is equally the case with competing database systems.
 Transactions in a cluster will be supported in a future version of ArangoDB and make these operations fully ACID as well.
-Note that for non-sharded collections in a cluster, the transactional properties of a single server apply (fully ACID).

 Transactions in the RocksDB storage engine